 US Military Enlistment Process and Job Selection

-What the Recruiter Never Told You About Selecting a Job in the Military
+What the Recruiter Never Told You About Job Selection in the Military

 Enlisting into the military should be a calling for young men and women to serve, not just a job to get if you have no other place to go.
 The military offers exceptional job training, educational benefits, paid vacation, and medical and dental care.
 Make sure you know what you want to do before you talk to a recruiter and drive the conversation and actions of the recruiter to what you want to do - as long as you qualify for it.

-Once the recruiter has determined your qualifications for enlistment (or gotten permission from his/her superiors to process you, in the event a waiver is required), you'll start the enlistment process.
+Once the recruiter has determined your qualifications for enlistment (or got permission from his/her superiors to process you, in the event a waiver is required), you'll start the enlistment process.

 The Armed Forces Vocational Aptitude Battery (ASVAB)